Portage Glacier Calving

 Report and analysis of a March 2019 calving event at Portage Glacier

 There are many metaphors for the sound of a glacier calving: A rifle going off.
 Trains colliding.
 The crash and roll of thunder.
 None of these descriptions fully capture the sound, but they all suggest one thing: a sense of sudden, powerful violence.
 Fear and respect for earthquakes, landslides, flash floods, and other natural disasters is burned into our collective subconscious through thousands of years of history and experience.
-By contrast, it’s only recently that people have flocked en-masse to the calving faces of glaciers to admire them.
+By contrast, it’s only recently that people have flocked en-masse to the calving faces of glaciers.
 The towers of fractured turquoise ice are undeniably beautiful.
 They are also sites of extraordinary power, and we’re only now learning how to live alongside them.

 Two miles down the lake we rounded the corner and the glacier came into view, sparkling blue and white in the late afternoon sun.